Alexandra Township Tour

 Zion Christian Church – ZCC – Church with the biggest membership in the Southern Hemisphere – approximately 5 million members.

-Ride or walk to some of the most interesting historical sites around Alexandra.
-Up close and personal experience of the Alexandra community and get to know what makes this township unique.
+Walk to some of the most interesting historical sites around Alexandra.
+Thus a up close and personal experience of the Alexandra community and get to know what makes this township unique.

-As these walking and cycle tours are mostly done as private tours, these items above can be tailor made to your personal requirements.
-The Alexandra Township Bicycle Tours is not always available and depends on the size of the group, time available and various other items.
+Alexandra Township walking Tours are not always available and depends on the size of the group, time available and various other items.

 “Township” – a name used by Apartheid government to describe black area under group area act.

 Alexandra was proclaimed a township in 1912 and soon became known as the “dark city”.
 Due to the complete absence of electricity.